 - Implied in Inside Out with a background character who is a girl Riley's age in punk clothes.
 When we see inside her mind, her emotions are talking about how they're frauds and how it's so hard to be "cool".

 - Riley herself has a moment at the end when, at a hockey match she's playing in, she cringes in mortification when her parents turn up wearing facepaint, hockey jerseys and cheering raucously for her.
 A quick jump inside her mind reveals Disgust frantically controlling her emotional response and insisting to the others that, while she agrees with them that it's actually pretty cool her parents did this, "we can't show it!"

-- In the Paddington movie, the girl is (initially) so easily embarrassed that Paddington describes her as having "a serious condition called embarrassment".
+- In Paddington (2014), Judy Brown is (initially) so easily embarrassed that Paddington describes her as having "a serious condition called embarrassment".

 - Camilla Cream of A Bad Case of Stripes is very easily-embarrassed and doesn't want to admit she likes lima beans, which leads to her changing shape and colour whenever something is suggested.

 - Greg Heffley, the twelve-year-old protagonist of Diary of a Wimpy Kid, is very easily-embarrassed.
-This leads to many amusing shenanigans about him being in awkward situations, and it makes him a little bossy because he believes that his conventional lifestyle is the only option.
+This leads to many amusing shenanigans about him being in awkward situations, and it makes him pretty bossy because he believes that his conventional lifestyle is the only option.

 - The main character in Fifteen is easily-embarrassed because she's fifteen years old, so she wants to appear grown-up, but she's worried that she'll be seen as immature for not liking coffee among other things.
 She's also embarrassed by her cat washing his bottom in front of her boyfriend.

-- At just fourteen, Jeannemary and Isaac are younger than the rest of the cast of Gideon the Ninth, and are constantly embarrassed by everything from Magnus's lame jokes and stories, to anything each other says.
+- The Locked Tomb: At just fourteen, Jeannemary and Isaac are younger than the rest of the cast of Gideon the Ninth, and are constantly embarrassed by everything from Magnus's lame jokes and stories, to anything each other says.

 - In I'm So Embarrassed by Robert Munsch, the main protagonists are a boy named Andrew and a girl named Taylor-Jay, who are very easily embarrassed.
 At one point, they get so embarrassed, they hide in the trash.